DreamweaverDSD/DSD/ClassDiagramExplained.md

 	}
 ```

 * __setPhoneNumber(string)__ : bool- This method should make a PUT/PATCH call to the user database API in order to add a user's phone number.
+This method takes as parameter a string storing the value the user wrote in the phoneNumber textbox.
 </br> Ex:

 ```csharp